sudorandom/kmcd.dev/content/posts/2026/live-internet-map/index.md

 The goal is to stay accurate without overwhelming the screen during instability.

-## RIPE RIS Beacons and Anchors

-BGP is not purely organic traffic.
-I actually discovered this by accident while building the "Most Active Prefixes" metric.
-Initially, a handful of prefixes completely dominated the top of the list, drowning out genuine network events.

-It turns out RIPE RIS operates [Routing Beacons](https://ris.ripe.net/docs/routing-beacons/).
-These are prefixes deliberately announced and withdrawn on a fixed schedule, typically every two hours.
-Researchers use them as a controlled signal inside the global routing table to study BGP propagation and convergence.
-To make the activity list useful, I had to write logic to classify and filter these beacons out of the ranking.

-RIPE also runs "Anchors" alongside these beacons.
-While a beacon prefix constantly flips on and off, an anchor is a prefix permanently announced from the exact same physical router.
-This gives researchers a stable control group.
-They can compare the volatile beacon traffic against a baseline of stable routing from the identical location.

-I eventually added a Beacon Analysis view that separates "organic" updates from beacon-driven ones.
-It makes the metrics more accurate and highlights how much traffic is deliberate measurement.

 ## Aesthetics, Motion, and Sound

 With some data issues resolved, I could focus on making it look good.